 The Roanoke could unfurl 48,757 feet of canvas.
 The engine could only produce 869 HP at the propeller shaft.
 The engines required 103 HP to start, and when all this power was delivered to the segmented propeller shaft, 65 HP was lost from the friction of the shaft mounted on unstable supports.
 Perhaps Roanoke’s most notable feature was the use of a screw propeller which enabled all the machinery to be installed beneath the water line providing the engine with some protection from enemy fire.
 The Roanoke’s propeller was a two-blade bronze screw with a spherical hub designed by Robert Griffiths.

 This concept endeavored to enhance engine power while also operating under sail.
 Griffiths’ idea featured a narrow blade design and fitted the propeller in its socket with an automatic pitch gear to increase the pitch as the velocity increased.
 When operating under steam, the propeller was set at thirty-six degrees.
 The blades would be set at zero and locked vertically behind the stern post to reduce drag for operations under sail.
 In addition to the locking device, Merrimack-class frigates were fitted with a bronze frame hoist system called a banjo.
 This allowed the propeller to be hauled out of the water for maintenance.
-As further proof that Lenthall preferred sail power, he made the funnel telescopic, which allowed the smoke pipe to be lowered when the engine was not in use.
+As further proof that Lenthall preferred sail power, he made the funnel telescopic, which allowed the smoke pipe to be lowered when the engine was not in use, lessening the drag.

 The USS Roanoke was commissioned on May 4, 1857.
 Captain John B. Montgomery was named captain of one of most modern ships in the US Navy.
 Montgomery had joined the US Navy at the start of the War of 1812, His most distinguished service was during the September 10, 1813 Battle of Lake Erie.
 His gallant service aboard USS Niagara earned him a vote of thanks and a sword from Congress.
 Montgomery was promoted commander in 1839 and took command of the sloop of war USS Portsmouth in 1844 as part of the Pacific Squadron.
 When the Mexican War erupted, Portsmouth played a critical role in the capture of Yuena Buena (San Francisco) and operations along the Baja, California Gulf of California coast.